gsvaldes/blog-src/content/first-post.rst

 The University of Connnecticut provides GIS data for the state http://magic.lib.uconn.edu/connecticut_data.html

-Spefically, from the Census - 2010 Boundary Files section you can download the Shapefiles for Connecticut Tracts and open this in qGIS.
+Spefically, from the 'Census - 2010 Boundary Files' section you can download the Shapefiles for Connecticut Tracts and open this in qGIS.

 In the qGIS layers panel, it displays as ``tractct_37800__0000_2010_s100_census_shp_wgs85wgs``